 The sequence of prime numbers never ends.
 It can get harder and harder to find prime numbers, but there will always be an even larger one.
 This was first proven by the Ancient Greek mathematician Euclid.
 The longest prime number we know of is 22 million digits long.

-- There is no efficient formula for calculating prime numbers
+There is no super-efficient formula for calculating prime numbers

-Mathematicians have devised several ways of encoding or looking for prime numbers, but none of them are very efficient.
-This is one of the things that makes prime numbers so attracticve.
+Sure, we’ve found a few ways to make our quest for prime numbers more efficient, but mathematicians have been looking for better tools for a long time, and haven’t really found a clear rule that can explain the distribution of prime numbers.
+This is one of the things that makes prime numbers so attractive.
 We don’t know when and how prime numbers occur, we can just calculate them.

 This sometimes starts weird debates and is not truly consequential, but 1 is not typically considered a prime number.
 There’s no strict reason for that, however.
 Ancient Greeks (and Arabic mathematicians as well) did not consider 1 to be a number in the sense that all other numbers are — it was more a unit for numbers than a number itself.
 In the 18th and 19th centuries, some mathematicians considered it prime, while others did not.
 Nowadays, we don’t really consider it a prime, if only for the fact that we would have to rewrite the definition of prime numbers in a way that’s more awkward.